 To earn the Master of Arts in Liberal Studies, you must successfully complete 30 credits (24 credits from coursework and 6 credits from a master's thesis project), including:

-4 foundational courses (12 credits total; all courses are required):
+4 foundation courses (12 credits total; all courses are required):

 - Science and Society—Learn the foundational elements and principles of the scientific method, as well as its relation to social and material impacts and policy.